314R-Salles/TwitchNotifier/README.md

 If your mouse is above a user, it will also display its thumbnail or offline picture and its profile picture.

 On the mousePressed event, if the mouse is above an element of the streamers list, we use the selectorY value to get the corresponding streamer in our data list.
 And then we use the link() function to open its Twitch channel in your browser.

+The serialEvent is used to trigger functions when you receive data from the serial port, meaning from your Arduino.
+We just use the number of the pressed button on the card as we used the selectorY value in the mousePressed event.